Search form

 The Threat

-The streams, rivers, and lakes in the Ausable watershed are freshwater ecosystems that naturally contain very low amounts of sodium and chloride.
-The application of road salt, primarily sodium chloride, to roads during winter results in a significant amount of this pollutant entering our local waterways.
-Some of our waterbodies, such as Mirror Lake and the Cascade Lakes, have chloride levels greater than 160-times that of lakes not impacted by road salt.
+The streams, rivers, and lakes in the Ausable watershed and neighboring watersheds are freshwater ecosystems that naturally contain very low amounts of sodium and chloride.
+The application of road salt, primarily sodium chloride, to roads during winter often results in a significant amount of this pollutant entering our local waterways.
+Some of our local lakes in more developed areas, such as Mirror Lake and the Cascade Lakes, have chloride levels greater than 160-times that of lakes not impacted by road salt.

 What You Can Do